SolarArbiter/SolarArbiter.github.io/usecases.md

 8. Variable (power)
 9. Site (Power Plant X)

-**Forecast**.
-A _forecast_ is a serially complete time series of (*forecast datapoints*) spanning from a _start time_ to an _end time_.
-For example, a single *forecast run* is a *forecast*.
-A *forecast* can be the concatenation of a series of identically specified forecast runs with sequential issue times, as shown in the figure below.
+**Forecast evaluation timeseries**.
+A _forecast evaluation timeseries_ is a complete series of (*forecast datapoints*) spanning from a _start time_ to an _end time_.
+For example, a single *forecast run* is a *forecast evaluation timeseries*.
+Typically, a *forecast evaluation timeseries* is the concatenation of a series of identically specified forecast runs with sequential issue times, as shown in the figure below.
 For example, three forecast runs (green) could be:

 - {(13:00, 10MW)} issued at 12:00, and
 - {(14:00, 7MW)} issued at 13:00, and